youjung-song/Youjung-song.github.io/_pages/about.md

 Education
 ======
-* Ph.D in Public Administration, University at Albany - State University of New York, 2025 (expected)
+* PhD in Public Administration, University at Albany - State University of New York, 2025 (expected)
-* M.PA in Public Administration, Korea University, 2020
+* MPA in Public Administration, Korea University, 2020
-* B.A in Korean Literature & Mass Communications, Sogang University, 2016
+* BA in Korean Literature & Mass Communications, Sogang University, 2016

 For more info
 ------